AnnaGr-Git/DL_Denoising_SpeechSeparation/README.md

   data_dir              directory including the .json files for the test data.
 This should include  mix.json, s1.json, s2.json for the 2ch model.
 ```

-To evaluate the 2+1ch model, the noise channel need to be disregarded.
+To evaluate the 2+1ch model of SVoice, the noise channel need to be disregarded.
 First, the test files need to be seperated following the steps mentioned above.
 After, the script `Calculate_SISNRi_svoice.py` needs to be used with updated paths to the folders with the separated files.
 The output is the SI-SNRi and the filename of the best separated mixture.
+To test the DPRNN models, the same scripts can be adapted and used.

+## Results